enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

 some such similar object that serves as a container for annotations.

 This causes a problem.
 We want to serialize state, but we don't want the parent object to know what *exactly* was serialized.
-If we kept the ``UUID`` of the serialized object, we'd then have to serialize the parent as well or the ``UUID`` would be forgotten on restart.
+If we kept the key of the serialized object, we'd then have to serialize the parent as well or the key would be forgotten on restart.

 To maneuver around this, we will require that loading (and thus saving) occurs at few "seed points" which are known in advance and **unique within the application**.
-A seed point is then associated with a magic key which is used in place of a ``UUID`` for that unique object.
+A seed point is then associated with a magic key which is used in place of an auto-generated key for that unique object.
 The parent of this object will not construct the object themselves, but instead will simply request the object associated with its magic key from the data store.
 If the object has been stored, it will be returned, otherwise it will be created and returned.

 A small example::